 Casapound was born in squatting among representatives of working families in Rome and then spread to all the downgraded places of the country.
 Their appeal can be called "Left Fascism", which aims to provide Italians shelter, food and community.
 In such areas as Triburtino III on the outskirts of Rome can be found posters such as "Once we were Communists.
 Now Casapound helps us protect our homes. " The districts populated by the working class, which used to be the real backbone of the Communist Party of Italy, now occasionally turn to CasaPound.
 The movement can now attract 10 000 people to their rallies, and has much more members than New Force.
-They also have a youth unit, called "Blocco Studentesco"(" Student Bloc "), and created to appeal to young, alienated adolescents, seeking what they can fight for.
-Their appeal in a broad sense lies in providing the working class with a version of fascism adapted to modern times.
+They also have a youth unit, called "Blocco Studentesco"(" Student Block "), and created to appeal to young, alienated adolescents who are looking for something for which they can fight.
+Their appeal in the broad sense lies in providing the working class with a version of fascism adapted to modern times.

 "Generation of Identity"', as opposed to New Force и Casapound, this is predominantly a young movement that has no intention of joining politics.
 "We will selflessly stay out of the way to give young people the opportunity to pave the way for our movement when we get older; our goal is to awaken the younger generation, "said 24-year-old Francesco Piane, head of the unit in Rome.
 He was referring to the restoration of the value of honor, loyalty and dignity to the generation, which, he said, was disappointed in the legacy of "68-nicks, better known as" baby boomers. " "Generation of Identity" makes the video specifically and tragic, and heroic to attract modern youth.
 "The video made by the French alphabetists encouraged me to move, I felt very strongly what they had in mind," Fiato said.
 This video, entitled "Declaration of the War by the Youth of France", shows young people the exposure of the values of their parents: "Our generation is victims of the generation of May 68, who wanted to free themselves from tradition, knowledge and authority in education.
 But, however, they succeeded only in freeing themselves from their duties. " This message touches the lively millennials, who find themselves with narrow working prospects in a rapidly alienating society.
 Membership "Generations of Identity" in Italy there are hundreds of people, while throughout Western Europe its population has grown to about 2000.